burtvadr/Portable-Flatpak/README.md

 ├── Discord                         # AppID=com.discordapp.Discord one-click run application (Entry Point) # RENAMABLE
 ├── Steam                           # AppID=com.valvesoftware.Steam one-click run application (Entry Point) # RENAMABLE
 ```
-this effectively work as a program that just installs flatpak, adds flathub, installs the aplication by its [AppID] and run your program with one click
+this effectively work as a program that just installs flatpak, adds flathub, installs the application by its [AppID] and run your program with one click

 ### 3.3 limitations